Truth tables implement combinatorial logic design in a concise, tabular format. Typical applications for truth tables include decision making for:

-If you want to call the function only within one state or subchart and its substates, put your truth table function in that state or subchart.
+If you want to call the function from within one state or subchart and its substates, put your truth table function in that state or subchart.
 That function overrides any other functions of the same name in the parents and ancestors of that state or subchart.

 If you want to call the function from any chart in your model, put your truth table at the chart level and enable exporting of chart-level functions.
 For more information, see Export Stateflow Functions for Reuse.

-For example, this truth table function has the name
+This truth table function has the name

 ttable.
-It takes
+It takes three

-returns one output value (
+one output value (

 The function consists of this arrangement of conditions, decisions, and actions.